Sa Tu Dirgha Kala Nairantarya Satkarasevito Drdhabhmih

 Some routines and practices are easier than others to internalize, and it may take very little time to build up the necessary habits that are required in order to successfully integrate these routines into your life, or into your being.
 This usually occurs when a new routine or practice is naturally supported, or strengthened, by something else that you already effortlessly or regularly do.
-For example, you may find that it is easy to integrate regular Asanas (bodywork) into your day as you focus on your already developed Pranayamas (breath work).
-This practice is complementary since effective breathing is useful for deepening muscle flexibility, strength, and functioning, and will also support you with becoming more present for that activity and, therefore, better equipped to use those same Asanas to further develop your Pratyaharas (control of the senses), Dharanas (concentration/focus), and Dhyanas (meditations) as well.
+For example, you may find that it is easy to integrate regular Pranayamas (breath work) into your day if you already regularly focus on your Asana practice (bodywork).
+These practices are complementary since they can be done together, and effective breathing is useful for deepening muscle flexibility, strength, and functioning, and will also support you with becoming more present in your body-work overall, and, therefore, better equipped to use what you gain from both practices to further develop your Pratyahara practice (control of the senses), your Dharanas (concentration/focus), and Dhyanas (meditations) as well.

 Regardless of how easy it is to integrate any new habit, skill, routine, or practice into your life, however, it will take time for it to be mastered.
-Developing ease with a new habit, routine, lifestyle, practice, and so forth will require serious dedication and continuous effort over time (even if it is relatively short by some standards) in order to make that thing second nature.
+Developing ease with a new habit, routine, lifestyle, practice, and so forth will require serious dedication and continuous effort over time (even if it is relatively short by some standards) in order to make what you are doing/practicing second nature.

 Yoga, and particularly steadiness of mind here, is no exception to this requirement.
-Yoga (all Eight, or other, steps on your path combined in a way that works perfectly for you) requires practicing each day and for a long period of time (more than just for a day or periodically), to develop you both physically and mentally.
+Yoga (all Eight, or other, steps on your path combined in a way that works perfectly for you) requires practicing each day and for a long period of time (more than just for a day or two periodically), to develop/condition you both physically and mentally.

 Both your body and your mind require training and practice in order to integrate knowledge and experience, which will then support you to skillfully implement what you know/learn masterfully in your life for intended results–here, again, we specifically refer to mental steadiness that will support you to attain higher knowledge/understanding and more liberated states of being/awareness.
 And only time will provide you with the necessary “training space” for this experience/mastery to be attained.

-It is therefore essential that you practice your Yoga every day diligently and earnestly.
 Remain a neutral, unattached, observer and simply show up to be your best, do your best, to breathe, to stretch, to purify your mind, to train your mind to be single-focused, and to empty yourself from chitta vrittis/mental distortions.
 This alone will get you closer to reaching Samadhi with every bit of energy that you devote to your practice each day.
 And getting to Samadhi is then your solid stepping stone for full Liberation when you have mastered all of the previous limbs before it.

-And the best way to ensure that you are practicing at all times, continuously, without pause, and in all earnestness, for a long enough period of time for your practice to “stick,” is to integrate your Yoga into your life and work, as it already exists at first (no need to run off to join the monetary), while also simultaneously developing a suitable lifestyle around your practice.
+The best way to ensure that you are practicing at all times, continuously, without pause, and in all earnestness, for a long enough period of time for your practice to “stick,” is to integrate Yoga practice into your life and work, as it already exists at first (no need to run off to join the monetary), while also simultaneously developing a suitable “updated” lifestyle around your practice.
 Practice all aspects of your path while interacting with others and while simply living your life; integrate work on your Yamas, Niyamas, Asanas, Pranayamas, Pratyaharas, Dharanas, and even your Dhyanas into your life so that they are just a part of your moment to moment experience by remaining mindful and acting in accordance with this mindfulness at all times.

 Your life is already the perfect training ground for your Yogic path; it is the perfect field of experience for practicing being the best that you can be in this lifetime, and for being the best you can be/are once you attain your goal of Liberation.